 It’s less overwhelming.

 Loud, packed full of people, smelly and sensory overload galore.
 Big cities are overwhelming enough when they’re in your own country, but add in a new culture and language and they can be crippling at times if you’re a foreigner.
-A smaller town can be easier to navigate and acclimate yourself to when you aren’t surrounded by millions of other people all trying to get from one place to another.
+Small-town France life can be easier to navigate and acclimate yourself to when you aren’t surrounded by millions of other people all trying to get from one place to another.
 The pace of a small town can also be easier to handle.

 City living isn’t for everyone and there’s something to be said about peace and quiet and waking up to birds chirping outside your window.
 Stillness around you makes it so much easier to calm a busy mind and just be.
 Honking horns, people yelling, loud music and other city sounds just aren’t part of my life anymore on a regular basis and I have no complaints!